epccs/RPUno/Solenoid/README.md

 # Memory map

-EEPROM has the values that are loaded after initialization (where each valve is operated for a second).
-EEPROM values are skipped if bytes 0..3 are anything but zero.
+EEPROM has the values that are loaded after initialization (if the id value is correct).

-__Note__: this is work in progress

 ```
-EEPROM Addr : description
-0..0x03     : ID bytes 0x00 0x00 0x00 0x00

-TBD
+function            type       addr:K1  K2  K3
+id                  UINT16          40  60  80
+delay_start_in_sec  UINT32          42  62  82
+runtiem_in_sec      UINT32          46  66  86
+delay_in_sec        UINT32          50  70  90
+flow_stop           UINT32          54  74  94
+cycles              UINT8           58  78  98
 ```